gabe565/linx-server/docs/linx-server.md

-      --custom-pages-path string      Path to directory containing .md files to render as custom pages --files-path string             Path to files directory (default "data/files") --force-random-filename         Force all uploads to use a random filename -h, --help                          help for linx-server
+      --custom-pages-path string      Path to directory containing .md files to render as custom pages --files-path string             Path to files directory (default "data/files") --force-random-filename         Force all uploads to use a random filename --graceful-shutdown duration    Maximum time to wait for requests to finish during shutdown (default 30s) -h, --help                          help for linx-server
       --max-expiry duration           Maximum expiration time.
 A value of 0 means no expiry.
       --max-size string               Maximum upload file size (default "4 GiB")